IBM/secure-and-personalize-your-app-using-appid/README.md

 ![image-20201211165207271](./images/appid-credentials.png)

-Make a note of `Service credentials` in a text file.
-These will be needed in later steps.
+Store `Service credentials` in a text file.
+Please make a note of the `tenantId`, `secret` `profilesUrl`, `oauthServerUrl` and `clientId`.
+This will be required later to configure the application.

-** Using IBM Cloud CLI
+**Using IBM Cloud CLI**

+Skip this section if you already created the `App ID` service from IBM Cloud console as described in the previous section.

 Run the below commands to create the `App ID` service:
 ```